 We follow a weekly update cycle at the COVID-19 Forecast Hub.
 Every Tuesday morning, our team assembles the most recent forecasts from all teams that have submitted in the last week.
 We use these data to generate an ensemble forecast that synthesizes predictions of COVID-19 cases, hospitalizations and deaths from all eligible models.
 These forecasts are then reviewed, analyzed, and verified by our collaborators at the US CDC.
 On Wednesday, the CDC updates their COVID-19 Forecasting webpage with the latest data from the COVID-19 Forecast Hub.

 Each week, we also generate a weekly report that provides some top-level summary numbers from the ensemble forecast.
 These reports summarize the number of expected deaths for the following four weeks in the United States on a national and state level.
 Browse current and past forecast summaries.

 Periodically, we evaluate the accuracy and precision of the ensemble forecast and component models over recent and historical forecasting periods.
 Models forecasting incident cases and incident deaths at a national and state level are evaluated using (adjusted relative weighted interval scores (WIS, a measure of distributional accuracy), and adjusted relative mean absolute error (MAE), and calibration scores.
 Scores are evaluated across weeks, locations, and targets.
-You can read a paper explaining these procedures in more detail, and look at the most recent weekly evaluation reports.
+You can read a paper explaining these procedures in more detail, and look at the most recent monthly evaluation reports.